Datasilk/Saber/README.md

 # Saber

 A simple, straight forward CMS.

+### Principals
+Saber was built with a focus on traditional web development by utilizing HTML, CSS (LESS), and Javascript in their respective file formats.
+On top of that, Saber gives the developer the ability to make live updates to their website whi`le using a GUI source code editor inside their favorite web browser.

 ## Requirements